SJLEE411/Reportado-Agile/README.md

   - This will populate the data on the website
   - Select and Confirm Submit to produce you PDF Analysis output

+This is a semester long project from University of London: Agile Software Development Course.
+Team achieved 97% as final grade.